NicolasLalonde/Simple-Scheduler/README.txt

 -Time detector: changes the time according to where the event is -Selected event: click on an event to show a editing menu with name, color, description and duration

-CHANGELOG V.0.0.2
--Fixed title text not wrapping
--Fixed event selection bug: would only register the first word in the title

 TODO:
 -Reshape the UI with css to make it more user friendly -Save/Load schedules